galenhuntington/hmp3-ng/README.md

 versions, which were only minor changes, mostly the automated regeneration of a `configure` file (now gone).

-*  The code has been updated to compile under recent GHC (currently 8.6, 8.8, 8.10, 9.0, and 9.2) and libraries.
+*  The code has been updated to compile under recent GHC (tested up through 9.6) and libraries.
 This required rewriting or entirely replacing large sections, mainly low-level optimizations.

 *  I added support for building with Stack.
+It can also be installed from Nix.

 *  There is a public GitHub issue tracker, and a GitHub action to continuously test builds.